-You can register SUSE Linux Enterprise and SUSE Linux Enterprise Server with Expanded Support clients to your Uyuni Server.
+You can register SUSE Linux Enterprise clients to your Uyuni Server.

 The method and details varies depending on the operating system of the client.

 Before you start, ensure that the client has the date and time synchronized correctly with the Uyuni Server.